-We recognize revenue when all of the following criteria are met: persuasive evidence of an arrangement exists; usage or shipment has occurred; the price to the buyer is fixed or determinable; and collectability is reasonably assured.
+We recognize revenue when all of the following criteria are met: persuasive evidence of an arrangement exists, usage or shipment has occurred, the price to the buyer is fixed or determinable and collectability is reasonably assured.

-Revenue in the United States is generated primarily from the sale of our implants and, to a much lesser extent, from the sale of our instruments.
+Revenue in the United States is generated primarily from the sale of our implants, and to a much lesser extent from the sale of our instruments.
 Sales in the United States are primarily to hospital accounts through independent sales agencies.
-The products are generally consigned to our independent sales agencies, and revenue is recognized when the products are used by or shipped to the hospital for surgeries on a case by case basis.
-On rare occasions, hospitals purchase products for their own inventory, and revenue is recognized when the products are shipped and the title and risk of loss passes to the customer.
-Pricing for each customer is dictated by a unique pricing agreement, which does not generally include rebates or discounts.
-Sales to one of our independent sales agencies accounted for 10.4% of our revenue in 2015.
-Sales to two of our independent sales agencies accounted for 10.7% and 10.1% of our revenue in 2016, respectively.
-Sales to one of our independent sales agencies accounted for 10.9% of our revenue during the six months ended June 30, 2017 (unaudited).
+The products are primarily consigned to our independent sales agencies or the hospitals, and revenue is recognized when the products are used by or shipped to the hospital for surgeries on a case by case basis.
+On rare occasions, hospitals purchase products for their own inventory, and revenue is recognized when the products are shipped and the title and risk of loss passes to the hospital customer.
+Pricing for each customer is dictated by a unique pricing agreement which does not generally include rebates or discounts.